pjakiela/ECON523/exercises/E3-DD1.md

 - Which coefficient in the regression table (i.e. the coefficient on which variable) is the difference-in-differences estimate of the treatment effect of handwashing on maternal mortalty?
 - Which regression coefficient is the estimate of the degree of selection bias?
 - Which regression coefficient is the estimate of the time trend in the absence of treatment?
+- In one sentence, explain how adding fixed effects changed the precision of your difference-in-difference estimate of the impact of handwashing.

  ---